Undergraduate Students | Academic Integrity

 2. Request a hearing with the department chair/program director of the department/program in which the alleged violation arose.

-If the student accepts responsibility, the Assistant Director for Academic Integrity will notify the instructor and appropriate department chair/program director of the student’s decision.
-The Assistant Director for Academic Integrity will impose the sanction(s).
+If the student accepts responsibility, the academic integrity staff will notify the instructor and appropriate department chair/program director of the student’s decision.
+The academic integrity staff will impose the sanction(s) accepted by the student.
 If the student accepts responsibility, the finding is final, and the student may not appeal.
-If the reported student requests a hearing, the Assistant Director for Academic Integrity will notify the student and the appropriate department chair/program director of the student’s decision.
+If the reported student requests a hearing, the academic integrity staff will notify the student and the appropriate department chair/program director of the student’s decision.
 The department chair/program director has the right to require a single hearing for cases involving multiple students.

 Hearing Notice

-If the student elects to have a hearing or fails to notify the Assistant Director for Academic Integrity of the option selected within two university class days from the date of the procedural review, a hearing will be scheduled and the student will be notified, of the date, time, and location of the hearing.
+If the student elects to have a hearing or fails to notify the academic integrity staff of the option selected within two university class days from the date of the procedural review, a hearing will be scheduled, and the student will be notified, of the date, time, and location of the hearing.
 The hearing will be scheduled no sooner than five university class days from the date of notification.

 Hearing Procedures